Pow Salud: Early life and career

-Manila Grand Opera Hotel, at this glamourous event he crossed paths with some prominent names in Philippine boxing.
+Manila Grand Opera Hotel, at this event he crossed paths with some prominent names in Philippine boxing.
 (ALA Promotions) Antonio Lopez Aldeguer, Dong Secuya and also former 2 division champion Luisito Espinosa.
 As these men were part of the foundation and history of Modern Filipino boxing.
 Later that night he was awarded by the Philippine Boxing Historical Society and Hall of Fame for his passion and contribution to the sport.

 August 11, 2024, Ho Chi Minh City, Vietnam,.
 Salud has been awarded and recognized for the contribution to the boxing development by the World Boxing Association during their Asia Convention that was held by the Vietnam Boxing Commission.

 Thrilla in Manila: 50th Anniversary

-Starting at October 4, 2025, Powcast Sports will have a Youtube's several special episodes on Thrilla in Manila 2: Vloggers Con! interviews with special guest current WBC Minimumweight champion Melvin Jerusalem and trainer Michael Domingo, Olympic medalist Eumir Marcial, and former unified world champion Marlon Tapales also including Manny Pacquiao's son Eman Bacosa, Blow by Blow's media head JC Barrera, matchmaker JC Manangquil and also some boxers who were featured on the undercard whom will all be participating on the road to Thrilla in Manila 2.0 were all be featured on mainstream media PTVSports Network which is one of the major Philippine networks.
+Starting at October 4, 2025, Powcast Sports will have a YouTube's several special episodes on Thrilla in Manila 2: Vloggers Con! interviews with special guest current WBC Minimumweight champion Melvin Jerusalem and trainer Michael Domingo, Olympic medalist Eumir Marcial, and former unified world champion Marlon Tapales also including Manny Pacquiao's son Eman Bacosa, Blow by Blow's media head JC Barrera, matchmaker JC Manangquil and also some boxers who were featured on the undercard whom will all be participating on the road to Thrilla in Manila 2.0 were all be featured on mainstream media PTVSports Network which is one of the major Philippine networks.

 October 23, 2025, Boxing Podcast: Powcast Sports livestream interview with special guest journalist and commentator Hayden Bruce James of SA Boxing Talk and also Kuse himself on the following day in which discuss the valuable insight to the career of the South African challenger on his preparations of his anticipated main event title match-up against Jerusalem at the Smart Araneta Coliseum.